Ramana Tower

-Ramana Tower (Ramana qalası) – is a historical architectural monument located in the Ramana village of the Sabunchu district in Baku.
+Ramana Tower (Ramana qalası, برج رامانا) – is a historical architectural monument located in the Ramana village of the Sabunchu district in Baku.
 The palace has been registered as a monument of global significance by the Ministry of Culture of Azerbaijan Republic.
 In 2001, along with other defensive structures of the Absheron Peninsula, Ramana Fortress was included in.

-Built by order of the Shirvanshahs, the palace dates back to the 14th century according to historical records.
+Built by order of the Iranian Shirvanshahs, the palace dates back to the 14th century according to historical records.
 Some researchers, however, suggest that the construction of the palace may belong to the 12th century.

 The internal courtyard of the palace measures 28x10 meters.
 Its external walls are fortified with rounded corner towers placed along the walls.
 The entrance to Ramana Fortress is situated within a defensive courtyard.
 Unlike the characteristic three-tiered shape for circular towers, the square-shaped tower of Ramana Palace is divided into four tiers.

 History

 The castle was possibly built under the order of the Shirvanshahs in the 14th century, perhaps for defensive purposes.
 Some researchers claim that the remaining structure was constructed during the Nizami period (12th century).

 Primarily, the construction of the Absheron fortresses, initiated from the 12th century, were interconnected.
 Also, the fact that these fortresses were predominantly built on the northeastern shores, specifically in the northern and northeastern villages of Baku, indicated that the main direction of the threat came from that direction.
 The first castle, spotting strange ships on the shore, would signal danger at night with bonfires and during the day by producing smoke, relaying the warning to another castle, which, in turn, would communicate it to yet another fortress.
 Consequently, the entire Absheron region, including the central Baku castle, would be alerted.
 Some historians have previously claimed the existence of underground passages connecting all the fortresses, generally leading to another castle, specifically the Baku castle, including the Maiden Tower.